Tom Rouse has successful two-stage flight to over 90,000 feet!

 Note: You will need to have Google Earth installed on your computer to view the file.

 Note: This flight exceeded the maximum velocity limit for the GPS.
 (500 m/s or 1640 feet/sec.)
-Consequently, the GPS clipped the velocity reading and did not resume reporting accurate velocities until the actual velocity dropped back down below the limit.
+Consequently, the GPS suspended the velocity readings and did not resume reporting velocities again until the actual velocity dropped back down below the limit.
 The TelemetryPro system has an accelerometer onboard and therefore can measure and report velocities higher than the GPS limit.
 The accelerometer reported the max velocity to be 3262 feet/sec.